 Bagan is definitely an absolute must-see on any trip to Myanmar.
 The city of over 3,000 temples and pagodas is completely unique worldwide and will take your breath away.

 Mandalay is the second largest city in the country after Yangon and the cultural center of the north.
 The city itself doesn’t have that many sights of its own, causing many travelers to skip it entirely.

 Inle Lake near Bagan is the second major tourist stronghold in Myanmar.
 There’s an infinite number of hotels and masses of western food there.
-It’s definitely worth seeing the Lake and taking a peaceful boat tour to take the beautiful surroundings and see the local fishermen at work.
+It’s worth seeing the Lake and taking a peaceful boat tour to take the beautiful surroundings and the local fishermen at work.

 Bago is just two hours from Yangon and is often underestimated as a destination.
 The small town has a huge density of impressive temples and pagodas.
 Bago makes for a great stop on the way to or from Yangon when you’re heading south or north.